 For this method, we will be using All in One SEO (AIOSEO) to see our Google Search Console data inside the WordPress dashboard.

 AIOSEO is one of the best WordPress SEO tools on the market, used by over 3 million professionals.
-This comprehensive SEO toolkit will help you easily optimize your site for better rankings, and it has a Search Statistics addon that lets you track your keywords.
+This comprehensive SEO toolkit will help you easily optimize your site for better rankings, and it has a Search Statistics addon that lets you track your keywords (available with a premium plan).

 This method has two advantages: